alexyorke/alexyorke.github.io/_posts/2025-06-30-a-list-is-a-monad-part-2.md

 * **No invalid states.** In the success handler you only have `T`; in the error handler you only have `TErr`.
 There’s no way to “peek” at the other branch.
 There is nothing to peek at, the other value simply doesn't exist.

 > **Aside: What’s a “boundary”?**
-> A **boundary** is where your pure computations hand off a decision to the hosting layer (entry point, controller, event handler).
-Inside, keep values flowing with `Result` via `Map`/`Bind`.
-At the boundary, call `Match` **once** to choose the next step and stop composing.
-Rule of thumb: if the same inputs always yield the same value, you’re inside; if something depends on time, randomness, or global state, you’ve reached the boundary.
+> A **boundary** is where your program needs to make a decision and *do something*, like update the UI, return a result to a caller, or show an error.
+Inside your logic, you use `Map` and `Bind` to build up a pipeline.
+But at the boundary, you need to stop composing and **choose** what to do next.
+That’s where `Match` comes in: it forces you to handle both the success and the error path clearly.
+Boundaries are often the outer edges of your app, places like `Main()`, web handlers, or event callbacks, where decisions become actions.
+This is also where side-effects are run, but we'll go into this in a later part.

 **Example, turn a result into a message and perform side effects:**